SB Nation: Formation of Vox Media

-SB Nations parent company, SportsBlogs Inc., rebranded as Vox Media in October 2011 and The Verge launched in November 2011.
+SB Nations parent company, SportsBlogs Inc., rebranded as Vox Media in October 2011, and hired several Engadget employees to launch The Verge, its first major expansion outside sports, the following month.
 In late 2011, MMAFighting.com was integrated into SB Nation after Vox Media acquired the mixed martial arts site from AOL.
 MMA Fighting produces The MMA Hour and The MMA Beat, which continue to stream on SB Nation and social media outlets, as of 2017.

 In September 2012, SB Nation introduced a major redesign codenamed "SB United", which introduced a new "magazine-style" layout with a larger focus on long-form content and digital media, and redesigned logos for each of the network's approximately 300 blogs.
 The redesign was overseen by Spencer Hall, the site's first editorial director.

 The LGBT sports website Outsports was acquired by Vox Media and integrated into SB Nation in March 2013.
 The site's founders retained editorial control, and the purchase marked the first time a major sports media company acquired an LGBT-focused website.
 SB Nation was averaging approximately 50 million unique visitors by mid 2013, and had approximately 800 contributing bloggers by the end of the year.
 Bleszinski left the company at the end of 2015.